jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

     wsl --install --distribution debian

-* after installation run the following in a bash_ terminal to install python
+* run the following in a bash_ terminal to install python after installing Debian_ or any of the `Linux distributions`_

   .. code-block:: shell